20k/20k.github.io/_posts/2024-06-15-schwarzschild.markdown

 Step 2: We calculate our tetrad basis vectors, $e^\mu_i$, which currently we find from a paper

 Step 3: We then construct an initial ray direction in locally flat spacetime.
-To do this, we pick a cartesian direction $v^k$ with $\lvert v \rvert$ = 1, and set through a pixel on our screen.
-The time component of our light ray is set to -1 so that we trace backwards in time
+To do this, we pick a cartesian direction $d^k$ with $\lvert d \rvert$ = 1, set through a pixel on our screen.
+The time component $v^0$ of our light ray $v^i$ is set to -1 so that we trace backwards in time, and the spatial part is set to $d$

 Step 4: We then use this tetrad to construct a geodesic velocity in our curved spacetime, by doing $v_{curved}^\mu = e^\mu_i v^i_{flat}$